1. How do I apply for a position with LEAD Public Schools?

 2. The job I am interested in isn’t posted on LEAD’s website.
 Do the positions posted represent all of LEAD’s hiring needs?

 LEAD Public Schools lists both anticipated vacancies and current vacancies online.
-If you are interested in a position that isn’t posted on our website, you can start an application as an external candidate and select the “pools” of roles you would be interested in being considered for in the future.
-When a role opens up, we will post the vacancy and look through the candidates that have selected related pools.
+If you are interested in a position that isn’t posted on our website, you can start an email our team (firstname.lastname@example.org) with your resume and role that you are most interested in.

 3. What if I am only interested in working in one school within LEAD’s network?